Little Para River: Etymology

 The river’s name is based directly on the Kaurna word pari which means river.
 The "little" descriptor is to distinguish it from the North Para and South Para rivers which converge into the Gawler River approximately 16 km to the north.

 History

 In 1838 John Barton Hack shared with Colonel George Gawler and Thomas Williams in a 4000 acre Special Survey nearby at £1 per acre.
 Hack established a dairy there and transported butter south to the city.

 The river attracted John Harvey to form his settlement at Salisbury in 1847 and was crucial to the development of the citrus industry from 1852.
 Orange groves and lemon and almond trees were spread along the banks; several of the growers' residences are still in existence.
 In the 1960s the City of Salisbury began acquiring land for public space, and a belt of parklands with biking and walking trails now borders the river.

+In recent decades, efforts by local councils and volunteer groups have focused on stabilising the riverbanks and re-establishing native vegetation, especially along stretches previously colonised by willows and pepper trees.
+These rehabilitation works have created a mosaic of habitats, where river red gums shelter freshwater shrimp and the occasional rakali, and where boardwalks allow visitors to wander through wetlands less than a generation old.
+Although the Little Para remains a modest and often overlooked watercourse, its restored corridors now serve as ecological stepping stones across an increasingly urbanised landscape, linking the foothills to the tidal flats of the gulf.